JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 }
 ```

 In the example above, the top two classes (`.header-title` and `.header-subtitle`) are `position: static`.
 This is the default for both, so you don't need to explicitly declare it.
 The only difference between the two is that one explicitly declares `position: static` and the other doesn't.
 Explicitly declaring the default value doesn't change it, and therefore both are `position: static`.

-The next class (`.page-wrapper`) is `position: relative` because it overrides the default by explicitly declaring `position: relative`.The last class (`.footer`) is `position: absolute` because it overrides the default by explicitly declaring `position: absolute`.
+The next class (`.page-wrapper`) is `position: relative`.
+It overrides the default by explicitly declaring `position: relative`.
+The last class (`.footer`) is `position: absolute`.
+It overrides the default by explicitly declaring `position: absolute`.

 Often used in combination with the `position` property are the properties `top`, `right`, `bottom`, and `left`.
 Their values are in pixels, like `top: 10px`, and are used with `position` to place HTML elements on the page.
 The properties `top`, `right`, `bottom`, and `left` influence an element *only if* the element is ***positioned***.
 An element is positioned only if its `position` is anything other than `static`.